n7tae/tcd/README.md

 - `sudo journalctl -u tcd -f` to monitor the logs.
 - `sudo make uninstall` to uninstall *tcd*.

 When started, *tcd* will establish a TCP connection for each transcoded reflector module.
-If the TCP connection is lost, *tcds* will block until the connection is reestablished.
+If the TCP connection is lost, *tcd* will block until the connection is reestablished.
 A message will be printed every 10 seconds suggesting that the reflector needs to be restarted.